queens-satellite-team/Space-School/README.md

 ## Feedback
 PLEASE give us any feedback you have.
 You can either send any of us individual messages, fill out the [feedback form](https://forms.gle/ZNMfWeRQVinnbxpEA) or both!

+## Space School History
+Many years ago in 2019 Emma Paczkowski and Sydney Caulfeild had just finished their first year on QSET as a first year.
+Although they had spent a whole year on the team they did not accomplish much as they had hoped and they were sad to see the 50 first year students that started in september diminish to only 4 at the end of the year.
+To help both the experience of new members on the team as well as to increase retention the idea of Space School was born.
+Over the 3 years it has run the structure has changed and improved.
+This can be attributed to the wonderful additions of Thomas Seans (the space expert, team mentor and pheonimal presenter), Sean Tedesco (incredible lab writer and the current CTO) and Piper Steffen (2021/2022 space school organizer).
+We hope that space school will remain available for ye for new mebers looking to bridge the gap between their knowledge

 ## Contact Info
 Feel free to email or message on teams.